 The annual incentive bonus for Mr. Culp, IV was based on the same EVA performance measurement, but was determined by the financial performance of the CHF division only.
-Based on average capital employed for that division of \$53,357,000 and a capital charge of 18.0%, the EVA target for the CHF division was \$5,344,000, which would have required operating income (before bonus payments) of \$14,472,000 for the Level 1 bonus.
-The operating income level that would have been required for the Level 2 bonus was \$17,158,000, with a Level 2 EVA target of \$8,030,000.
-The actual pre-bonus operating income achieved by the CHF division was \$15,761,000, which resulted in an EVA calculation of \$7,783,000 and Mr. Culp, IV receiving a bonus of 191% of his Level 1 bonus opportunity set forth in the "Grants of Plan-Based Awards" table.
+Based on average capital employed for that division of \$53,500,000 and a capital charge of 18.0%, the EVA target for the CHF division was \$7,770,000, which would have required operating income (before bonus payments and non-recurring items) of \$17,400,000 for the Level 1 bonus.
+The operating income level that would have been required for the Level 2 bonus was \$22,700,000, with a Level 2 EVA target of \$12,440,000, and Level 3 operating income at \$25,225,000 with corresponding Level 3 EVA at \$14,785,000.
+The actual pre-bonus operating income achieved by the CHF division was \$20,261,000 and actual capital employed at year-end was \$57,892,000, which resulted in an EVA calculation of \$10,207,000 and Mr. Culp, IV receiving a bonus of 152% of his Level 1 bonus opportunity set forth in the "Grants of Plan-Based Awards" table.

-In addition to the incentive bonus under the regular plan based on EVA for the CHF division, we also paid bonus amounts totaling \$20,000 to Mr. Culp, IV based on the CHF division achieving specified levels of improvement in inventory turns.
-Mr. Culp, IV participates in a bonus arrangement that pays certain members of the CHF division's management a quarterly bonus for improvements in division inventory management.
-Under the plan, Mr. Culp, IV earns a bonus of \$5,000 for each quarter that division inventory turns exceed turns in the same quarter of the prior year, \$7,500 for any quarter in which inventory turns improve by 7.5%, and \$10,000 for any quarter in which inventory turns improve by 15%.
-Pursuant to this arrangement, Mr. Culp, IV received a bonus of \$5,000 for the 1st quarter of fiscal 2012, \$10,000 for the 3rd quarter of fiscal 2012, and \$5,000 for the 4th quarter of fiscal 2012.
+In addition to the incentive bonus under the regular plan based on EVA for the CHF division, bonus amounts were also earned by Mr. Culp, IV of \$12,000 for fiscal 2014 based on the CHF division achieving specified levels of improvement in adjusted gross profit and reduction in the amount of days of finished goods stock.
+Mr. Culp, IV participates in a bonus arrangement that pays certain members of the CHF division's management a quarterly bonus for improvements in the aforementioned areas.
+Under the first component of the plan, Mr. Culp, IV earns a bonus of \$3,000 for each quarter the total days of finished goods stock meets or exceeds a reduction up to 3.5% of the previous year average in the same quarter of the prior year or \$6,000 for any quarter in which days of finished goods stock exceeds a 3.5% reduction from the previous three year average in the same quarter of the prior year.
+Under the second component of the plan, a bonus of \$3,000 is paid if total adjusted gross profit is no more than 0.3% less than the level in the same quarter of the prior year or \$6,000 for any quarter in which total adjusted gross profit meets or exceeds the level in the same quarter of the prior year.
+Pursuant to this arrangement, Mr. Culp, IV received a bonus of \$3,000 for the 1st quarter of fiscal 2014, \$6,000 for the 2nd quarter of fiscal 2014, and \$3,000 for the 4th quarter of fiscal 2014.
+All of these bonus payments were earned under the second component of the plan.